TristanRobitaille/engsci-thesis/latex/thesis/thesis_notes.md

 ## Introduction

 ## Background
+- Insmonia problem
+- Sleep staging (5 stages, definition from sleep foundation)
+- PSG
+- Neuromodulation
+- Pitch the idea: Sleep staging AirPod
+    - Patent search (say that wearables are increasingly smart)
+        - Apple's recent AirPod patent
+- Sleep staging using AI
     - Lit. review from interim report
+- Technical goals and requirements
+    - Equal to PSG
-- Patent search
+    - ASIC specs
-    - Apple's recent AirPod patent
+- Pose research question: Can we make an accelerator that will meet the requirements

 ## How to Design and AI Accelerator
 - The three step plan